lucidrains/med-seg-diff-pytorch/README.md

 ## Todo

-- [ ] add a cross attention variant for generating the attentive map (A)
-- [ ] modulate attention matrices in middle and other self attention layers, wherever full attention is used
 - [ ] some basic training code, with Trainer taking in custom dataset tailored for medical image formats

 ## Citations